beinnor/technical_fcc/markdown/content.md

 # Introduction

 A typical website is usually divides up into different sections.
 A header, a navbar, footer and main area.

 It is possible to use <div> to section up the site, but this has a few drawback.
 A <div> is a grouping tag.
-It is used to group stuff together, and it doesn't explicitily tell the user, or browser, what type of content this is.
+It is used to group stuff together, and it doesn't implicitly tell us what kind of content is between these tags.

+Semantic tags on the other hand has implied meaning.
+The `<nav>` tag tells us implicitly that the content inside is for site navigation.
+This is great for screen readers, web crawlers etc.

-These following two examples shows how semantic tags explicitly tells us what kind of content is inside the tags.
+These following two examples shows how semantic tags implicitly tells us what kind of content is inside the tags.

 ```
 <body>